ambersariya/cookiecutter-python/README.md

 # 🍪 Python Cookie Cutter

 A configurable python project template to help get started.
 It doesn't have any framework and is left open for you to add libraries.
+There is no poetry.lock file checked in, the idea is to have the latest set of libraries at that time.

 The template only contains the following dependencies.